 - 11.65.
-For these locations, a flood study must be included in the EIS that includes: - (a) quantification of flood impacts on properties and existing infrastructure surrounding and external to the preferred alignment from redirection or concentration of flows - (b) identification of likely increased flood levels, increased flow velocities or increased time of flood inundation as a result of the project - (c) details of all calculations along with descriptions of base data and any potential for loss of flood plain storage. - 11.66.
-The flood study should address any requirements of local or regional planning schemes and current accepted practice and statutory requirements in relation to flood plain management.
-The method of modelling used in the study should be described and justified. - 11.67.
-Describe flood risk for a range of annual exceedance probabilities (including probable maximum flood) for the site, and assess how the project may change flooding characteristics.
-Include a discussion of historical events and findings of the 'Big Flood Study' (refer to Appendix 1). - 11.68.
-The flood study should consider all infrastructure associated with the project including levees, roads and linear infrastructure. - 11.69.
+For the locations assessed under paragraph 11.64, a flood study must be included in the EIS that includes: - quantification of flood impacts on properties and existing infrastructure surrounding and external to the preferred alignment from redirection or concentration of flows - (b) identification of likely increased flood levels, increased flow velocities or increased time of flood inundation as a result of the project - (c) details of all calculations along with descriptions of base data and any potential for loss of flood plain storage. - 11.66.
+The flood study should address any requirements of the Brisbane River Catchment Flood Study 2016, local or regional planning schemes and current accepted practice and statutory requirements in relation to flood plain management.
+The method of modelling used in the study should be described and justified.

+- 11.67.
+Describe flood risk for a range of annual exceedance probabilities (including but not limited to the modelled Brisbane River Catchment Flood Study 2016 probable maximum flood) for the site, and assess how the project may change flooding characteristics particularly upstream afflux from the proposal and the impact of changed water regimes.
+Include a discussion of historical events. - 11.68.
+The study should consider all infrastructure associated with the project including levees, roads and linear infrastructure. - 11.69.
 The EIS should describe the consultation that has taken place with landholders along the alignment regarding modelled potential impacts of the project on flooding.
 It should also include a discussion of how the results of consultation have been considered by the proponent in the EIS process. - 11.70.
 Reference must be made to relevant studies published by local governments.

 11.71.
-Describe all proposed measures to avoid or minimise risks to life, property, infrastructure, community (including damage to other properties) and the environment as a result of project impacts during flood events particularly flood risks on individual properties and businesses, including in and around Grantham, Gatton, Forest Hill, Laidley, Grandchester and Calvert.
+Identify all proposed measures to avoid or minimise risks to life, property, infrastructure, community (including damage to other properties) and the environment as a result of project impacts during flood events-particularly flood risks on individual properties and businesses, including in and around Calvert, Lanefield, Lower Mount Walker, Ebenezer, Mutdapilly, Purga and Washpool.